 A characteristic of DHB Bank is the fact that an overwhelming majority of the employees and senior management have been serving the bank for many years.
-This has brought about a collegial relationship, which helps the bank functioning smoothly and adapt to changes swiftly.
+This has brought about a collegial relationship, which helps the bank functioning smoothly and adapting to changes swiftly.

-In view of enhances in credit processes and compliance requirements, new staff members started being recruited lately, mostly in the first and second line of defence units, closing 2022 with 128 staff.
+In view of enhancements in credit processes and compliance requirements as well as on commercial and technological grounds, new staff members continued being recruited in 2023, closing the year with 130 staff.

 Throughout the year, facilitated by internal or external trainers, many staff members participated in joint trainings and workshops in the bank, and some attended external courses related to their business lines.
 Particular attention continued to be given to trainings on compliance with regulatory requirements, including integrity risk, which is repeated annually to all staff.
-A special management training - so called mini MBA - was also provided to middle managers by a renowned business school for supporting their skills and knowledge base.